-Fintechs involved in trade finance are cropping up wherever goods are flowing, with the goal of serving SMEs faster and easier than big banks can – or want to.
-Digitalization and a revolution in how customers are served by these new non-bank providers can potentially leave traditional banks struggling or unable to catch up.
+FinTechs involved in trade finance are cropping up wherever goods flow, serving SMEs faster and easier than big banks can or want to.
+Banks are struggling to compete with these new non-bank providers and the way they provide the quick, secure financial help that customers require.

-Decades-old tools like letters of credit are steadily being replaced by open-account trade, improved global communication, increased legal protection, and a new abundance of counterparty information.
-This means that importers and exporters are increasingly trading without relying on the financial clout of banks.
+Old tools like letters of credit are steadily being replaced by open-account trade, improved global communication, increased legal protection, and much more information about trading partners.
+This means that Importers and Exporters are increasingly trading without relying on the financial clout of banks.

-Add to the mix the 2008 financial crisis, which brought a host of financial regulations meant to make the financial system safer.
-To stay on the good side of the regulators, banks now try to keep as much off their books as possible.
-According to the World Economic Forum, this has had one particularly adverse consequence: it contributed to the withdrawal of global banks from secondary markets, namely those in developing countries.
+The 2008 financial crisis brought new regulations to make the financial system safer.
+Banks now try to keep ‘high-risk’ customers to a minimum.
+According to the World Economic Forum, the crisis led to the withdrawal of global banks from secondary markets such as those in developing countries.

-This is one key reason for the rise of a trade finance gap – essentially unmet demand – which was estimated by the Asian Development Bank- to be $1.5 trillion in 2018.
-With 80% of global trade enabled by some form of trade finance according to World Trade Organization estimates, banks are not winning any new friends by rejecting a good 50% of trade finance requests stemming from SMEs.
+This is a major reason for the rise of the trade finance gap estimated by the Asian Development Bank to be $1.5 trillion (USD) in 2018.
+According to World Trade Organisation estimates, 80% of global trade is enabled by trade finance.
+Banks are not winning many new customers due to rejecting approximately 50% of trade finance requests from SMEs.

-And it will only get tougher for those that do not embrace the digital revolution and become more agile.
-Today’s trade finance client wants less expensive, faster, secure and more accessible service – and simply put, it is the tech-savvy non-banks that are providing it.
+Furthermore, it will only get more challenging for those that do not embrace the digital revolution and become more agile.
+Today’s trade finance client wants a faster, secure, less expensive and more accessible service, and the non-banks are providing it.

-Trade finance fintechs have the potential to make a lasting impact on economic development, by welcoming smaller clients and building relationships far-and-wide – in places where banks lack a presence due to regulatory restrictions or profit reasons.
+Trade finance FinTechs have the potential to drive economic development by welcoming smaller clients and building relationships far and wide, in places where banks lack a presence due to regulatory or geographical restrictions.
 It’s expected that their ‘disruption’ will chip away at the trade finance gap and provide working capital relief in markets where it’s most needed.

 *Boston Consulting Group – The Digital Revolution in Trade Finance, 2018